ChildsplayOSU/bogl/Tutorials/CoinFlip.md

 ![analysis of declaring a type](../imgs/types-code-analysis.jpg)

-Think of a variable as a box, and the variable's type as what is allowed to be put inside the box.
+Think of a type as a classification.
+We, as the programmer, must specify what information is allowed to be classified as our type.
 Below are a few more examples of user defined types that do not pertain to coin results, just to nail down the concept of defining types!

  ```
  -- board game themed types